 On an enterprise level, there are other factors that must be considered when making any decision on whether to use GitLab or GitHub.
 If you just consider cost factor, GitLab has the most competitive pricing plan of $39/year (per user) as compared to Github’s $ 2500 per 10 users/year.
 So, it is better to consider other factors as well, before choosing any one of the two.

 GitLab is still new as compared to Github and if it wants to compete with Github on a user level, it has a long way to go.
-There is no doubt in the fact that Gitlab is a cheap and great (probably one of the best) alternatives to Github offering, some good features, and benefits which enterprises might miss in Github.
+There is no doubt in the fact that Gitlab is a cheap and great (probably one of the best) alternatives to Github offering, some good features, and benefits that enterprises might miss in Github.
 If the price is not an issue, you don’t mind closed-source, and you’re OK with its installation options then choose GitHub Enterprise Edition.